Chat with us, powered by LiveChat

 ExpensesCar ShippingCar Driving

-Food$100 (For 2 days)
+Food-$100 (For 2 days)

-Note: For fuel, we’ve used 25 miles per gallon for a sedan, which is the typical average on highways.
-So for 1000 miles, we’ll need 40 gallons, which means $3.88 x 40 = $155.
+Note: To calculate the fuel price for car driving, we have assumed it’ll take 25 mpg for a standard car, which is the average on highways.
+So for a thousand miles, it’ll be around 40 gallons, which means $3.183 x 40 = $127

 Sources: